 - Your lawyer will work hard to disprove the TxDPS case, including questioning officers to gain an insight into any mistakes that could have been made during your arrest.
 Refuting their evidence will remove the suspension of your driving privileges.

-Find a Lawyer Near Me to Help with an ALR Hearing
+Find a Fort Worth DWI Lawyer Near Me

 If you are facing the legal challenges of a DWI and are in need of help scheduling an ALR Hearing, call Fort Worth DUI Defense Lawyer today at 817-470-2128.
 You are facing serious time restrictions on filing your request for this hearing.
 Don't delay - call our offices as soon as possible to avoid the possibility of losing your driving privileges.